On straightening for Segal spaces: Reflecting fibrations of double categories

 \section{Reflecting fibrations of double categories}

-This section provides a more detailed analysis of reflecting (left, cart)-fibrations between double categories (Definition \ref{def:reflection}).
+This section provides a more detailed analysis of the reflection of (left, cart)-fibrations between double categories (Definition \ref{def:reflection}).
 More precisely, our goal will be to prove our main technical result: \begin{theorem} There is an equivalence of cartesian fibrations